papadeltasierra/shellcheck/shellcheck.1.md

 :   Enable an optional check by name, as listed with **--list-optional**.
     Only file-wide `enable` directives are considered.

+!!PDS: We want to define "shellcheck line" here.
+!!PDS: There is a Wiki page on GitHub which is out of date and does not
+       describe all these directives.

 **source**
 :   Overrides the filename included by a `source`/`.` statement.
 This can be
     used to tell shellcheck where to look for a file whose name is determined